 Long Island Coastal Resiliency and Clean Water Infrastructure

-Department of Environmental Conservation (DEC), the Environmental Facilities Corporation, the Governor's Office of Storm Recovery and Nassau and Suffolk counties are hosting a series of meetings to help meet Governor Cuomo's goal to review clean water infrastructure resiliency against future storms, improve water quality and provide additional protections for Long Island's surface and groundwater resources.
-The meetings will involve stakeholders in the development of a plan to improve the management of wastewater in Nassau and Suffolk counties.
+In May 2014, the Department of Environmental Conservation (DEC), the Environmental Facilities Corporation, the Governor's Office of Storm Recovery and Nassau and Suffolk counties hosted a series of meetings to help meet Governor Cuomo's goal to review clean water infrastructure resiliency against future storms, improve water quality and provide additional protections for Long Island's surface and groundwater resources.
+The meetings involved stakeholders in the development of a plan to improve the management of wastewater in Nassau and Suffolk counties.

 |Meeting Date and Time||Meeting Topic||Meeting Location||Presentation Materials|

 Mineola, NY 11501

 |Nassau County Meeting Agenda and Presentations (PDF, 5.3 MB)|

 Stony Brook University

 100 Nicolls Road, Suite 302

 |Stony Brook University Meeting Agenda and Presentations (PDF, 9.2 MB)|